fgraba3/Earth-Sys-Modeling-Final-Project/README.md

 # Earth-Sys-Modeling-Final-Project
-Simulation of lake evaporation using an Eddy Diffusion Model...
+Simulation of lake evaporation using an Eddy Diffusion Model
+***
 Main Theme: